visual-essays/iiif-github/README.md

 For example, the manifest URL for the image file [images/Italy_2022/Positano-CC0.jpg](images/Italy_2022/Positano-CC0.jpg) in this repository would be [https://iiif.visual-essays.net/gh:visual-essays/iiif-github/images/Italy_2022/Positano-CC0.jpg/manifest.json](https://iiif.visual-essays.net/gh:visual-essays/iiif-github/images/Italy_2022/Positano-CC0.jpg/manifest.json)

+A similar URL can be used to view the image in a simple IIIF viewer.
+The viewer URL is the same as the manifest URL after the removal of the trailing `/manifest.json` path segment.
+For instance, using the example from above the image can be viewed at the URL [https://iiif.visual-essays.net/gh:visual-essays/iiif-github/images/Italy_2022/Positano-CC0.jpg](https://iiif.visual-essays.net/gh:visual-essays/iiif-github/images/Italy_2022/Positano-CC0.jpg)

 # Options for image and/or metadata hosting

 ## Image only